 - Skip the disposables.
 Use the dishes and cutlery you have in your home, use cloth napkins, and a reusable tablecloth.
 Even if you buy napkins and biodegradable cutlery, they are still waste-full and unnecessary.

 - What about wrapping those gifts?
 You could use reuse bags, and tissue paper form previous presents.
 Take a look and see what you have around the house such as newspaper, magazines, junk-mail or reusable bags that you just don’t need anymore.
 I have used glass mason jars or containers depending on the gift!
-Just think out side of the box and you will be pleasantly surprised of what you come up with.
+Just think outside of the box and you will be pleasantly surprised by what you come up with.

 There you have it; 7 eco-friendly birthday party ideas – that are waste-free, too!
 I feel that birthday parties or any type of party can still be fun and enjoyable without the large environment footprint!